-- Recent experience with law enforcement facility projects - Experience of proposed project team members - · Good listening and teamwork skills - Personal chemistry/comfort level - Flexibility/creativity - Solid, experienced organization with a good reputation - Preliminary plan for design process and possible alternatives - Size of firm and years in business (at least five years) - Reference checks - Pending work on other projects (availability)
+- Recent experience with law enforcement facility projects - Experience of proposed project team members - Good listening and teamwork skills - Personal chemistry/comfort level - Flexibility/creativity - Solid, experienced organization with a good reputation - Preliminary plan for design process and possible alternatives - Size of firm and years in business (at least five years) - Reference checks - Pending work on other projects (availability)

 The techniques and approaches used by architectural teams are significant.
 The best technical skills are only as good as the architect's ability to employ and articulate them.
 If an architectural team cannot establish rapport with a client, they cannot effectively use their skills to serve that client.
 The jurisdiction's selection team must ensure the hiring of the best-suited architect.
 The selected architect must ensure a successful design that meets police needs.

 PLANNING TIPS

-For any size project, it is important to hire an architectural team with experience in designing similar law enforcement facilities.
+ا For any size project, it is

+important to hire an

+architectural team with

+experience in designing

+similar law enforcement

+facilities.

-The jurisdiction's selection
+- The jurisdiction's selection

-- team must ensure the hiring
+team must ensure the hiring

-- of the best-suited architect.
+of the best-suited architect

-- The selected architect must
+The selected architect mus

-- ensure a successful design
+ensure a successful design

 which meets police needs.

-One essential element is the
+(One essential element is the

 architectural team's

 expertise in the planning,

 design and construction of

 police facilities.

-Whichever competitive
+1 Whichever competitive

-- selection process is chosen,
+selection process is chosen

-- the jurisdiction should take

-- great care to evaluate

-- competing firms on their

-- knowledge, skills and

-- abilities and then develop a

-- short list of potential firms.
+the jurisdiction should take the jurisdiction should take great care to evaluate the jurisdiction should take great care to evaluate competing firms on their great care to evaluate great care to evaluate competing firms on their

+PLANNING TIPS The design phase typically includes three steps: 1) Schematic Design

+The design phase typically includes three steps: 1) Schematic Design

-- The design phase typically
+The design phase typically includes three steps: 1) Schematic Design

+includes three steps: 1) Schematic Design

-- includes three steps:
+includes three steps: 1) Schematic Design

-- 1) Schematic Design
+1) Schematic Design

+2) Decima Development

-- 2) Design Development
+2) Design Development

-- Construction Documents
+3) Construction Documents